cylc/cylc-doc/src/user-guide/running-suites.rst

-   We need to "wait" on the "task started" message - which is sent in the background to avoid holding tasks up in a network outage - to ensure that the checkpointer task is correctly recorded as running in the checkpoint (at restart the suite server program will poll to determine that that task job finished successfully).
+   We need to "wait" on the "task started" message - which is sent in the background to avoid holding tasks up in a network outage - to ensure that the checkpointer task is correctly recorded as running in the checkpoint (at restart the :term:`scheduler` will poll to determine that that task job finished successfully).
 Otherwise it may be recorded in the waiting state and, if its upstream dependencies have already been cleaned up, it will need to be manually reset from waiting